pagopa/azure-pipeline-templates/templates/client-sdk-publish/README.md

 1. generate package.json based on main package.json values (like name and version), using [@pagopa/openapi-codegen-ts](https://www.npmjs.com/package/@pagopa/openapi-codegen-ts)
 1. publish the package on NPM

+If the template is executed against a library/application that has [@pagopa/openapi-codegen-ts](https://www.npmjs.com/package/@pagopa/openapi-codegen-ts) as dependency, the specific version of such package is used; otherwise, the latest version will be fetched from registry.
+This mechanism supports `yarn` only, so far.

+Please note that there's no need to install dependencies before the template, as no code from the application is executed.

 Be sure that this template is called **after** the main package.json has been updated.